Trees of Graphs as Boundaries of Hyperbolic Groups: Regular tree systems of spaces with doubleton peripherals

 We omit a rather straightforward (though technically inconvenient to expose) proof of this lemma, indicating only that an isomorphism from the assertion can be constructed recursively, in a way respecting the identifications from the $\mathcal P$-atlases, by refering to the regularity of the involved decorated spaces with doubleton peripherals (see part (4) of \Defnref{D.1}).
 To start such a recursive construction, one needs to refer to the transitivity condition in \Defnref{D.5} to find some initial constituent spaces in both systems which are identified with the same space $K_j$ of the corresponding connecting system.

-Next example will play a central role in the final step of the proof of \Thmref{S.1}, as given in \Secref{P}.
+The next example will play a central role in the final step of the proof of \Thmref{S.1}, as given in \Secref{P}.

-\begin{ex}[$\Theta^r(G)$ as a regular tree system of spaces with doubleton peripherals] \exlabel{D.8} We will show that any tree system $\Theta^r(G)$, as described in Subsection 3.2, has a natural structure of a regular tree system of spaces with doubleton peripherals.
-We will do this by explicitely describing a connecting system ${\mathcal P}={\mathcal P}^r_G$ on which the corresponding tree system $\Theta^r(G)$ is modelled.
-We refer to the terminology and notation as in Subsection 3.2.
+\begin{ex}[$\Theta^r(G)$ as a regular tree system of spaces with doubleton peripherals] \exlabel{D.8} We will show that any tree system $\Theta^r(G)$, as described in \Ssecref{reduced_JSJ}, has a natural structure of a regular tree system of spaces with doubleton peripherals.
+We will do this by explicitly describing a connecting system ${\mathcal P}={\mathcal P}^r_G$ on which the corresponding tree system $\Theta^r(G)$ is modelled.
+We refer to the terminology and notation as in \Ssecref{reduced_JSJ}.

 To describe the appropriate family $(K_j,\Omega_j)_{j\in J}$ of regular spaces with doubleton peripherals in the connecting system ${\mathcal P}^r_G$, consider a set $v_j:j\in J$ of representatives of orbits of the action of $G$ on the set of black vertices of $T^r_G$ (i.e. on the set of flexible vertices and rigid cluster vertices).
 For each $j\in J$ put